Skyvell/bmw-commision-design/README.md

 - Get all delivered contracts
 - Get all NSC Car sales.

-## Midas API

-## Core View integration

-## Commission matrix file structure
+## Commission matrix file structure and data
 This is how the Matrix data will be structured in Excel.

 ![Commision Matrix Data](./data_formats/matrix_dummy_data.png)

 The matrix placement in the excel file should follow a standardised layout.
 A proposition is that the first matrix should be placed in the top leftcorner and every new matrix placed to the right of the previous matrix, with a blank column in between.
 Another option is a new matrix on every "page"of the excel document.
 The files should be upploaded in .xlsx format.
-The .xlsx files should follow a predetermined naming convention, in order touniquely identify that the file is a Matrix file and which year the matrixes should apply to.
-I suggest matrix_yyyy.xlsx, but anything that follows thepreviously mentioned prerequisites should suffice.
+The .xlsx files should follow a predetermined naming convention, in order to uniquely identify that the file is a Matrix file and which year the matrixes should apply to.
+I suggest matrix_yyyy.xlsx, but anything that follows the previously mentioned pre-requisites should suffice.

-## Sales volume targets file structure
+## Sales volume targets file structure and Data
 This is how the Agent Sales Target Volumes data will look.

+![Volume Targets Data](./data_formats/volume_targets_dummy_data.png)

 This looks pretty straigh forward from a data processing perspective.

-![Volume Targets Data](./data_formats/volume_targets_dummy_data.png)

-What to decide on:
-- Naming convention (need to uniquely identify year and agent sales targets file).
-- File extention (.xlsx works fine).
-Anything that can be loaded with Pandas.

-Discuss in meeting.
+The files should be upploaded in .xlsx format.
+The .xlsx files should follow a predetermined naming convention, in order to uniquely identify that the file is a Sales Target file and which year it represents.
+I suggest sales_targets_yyyy.xlsx.

 ## Parsing lambda
 The parsing lambda will be triggered via an S3 Event Notification which occurs when a file is uploaded to the S3 bucket.